BIO

 It was from these meetings that Chico Castillo conducted his work on gypsy music.
 At the age of 23, he composed “Alabina”, a song that is an important expression of the genre, showing a fusion of sounds that enchanted the world.

 With the song “Alabina,” Chico Castillo won platinum and gold records, reaching over 14 million copies sold worldwide.
 “Alabina”, was also present in the soundtracks of several films, with which millions of viewers around the world had the opportunity to experience the phenomenon of gypsy music.
 The Gipsy (or Chico Castillo) followed his career and wrote the musical Don Juan, alongside Felix Gray, winning several awards and selling 5 million albums.
-While Castillo was well positioned in the European music market, he was invited by the Family Reyes and Baliardo to join the group Gipsy Kings as a special guest, an event that contributed to the success of his career that allowed him to reach important positions in Spain in the 1990s.
-With the Gipsy Kings, Chico reinforced the mix of flamenco with other rhythms, crossing all borders.

 Significant experience